Delta-Compute/infinitevibe/README.md

-# InfiniteVibe.ai - Media Production and Streaming
+# InfiniteVibe Media Production and Streaming

-AI Video and media studio, where creators (miners) are incentivized to invest in and refine their own creative AI skills and tools, to expand the horizons of AI video production.
+InfiniteVibe is an AI‐driven video and media studio putting Bittensor at the frontier of AI-Generated video production.

 Miners respond to tasks and create AI Generative video using any model or means at their own disposal.
 Miner scoring and emissions are determined by real world user feedback e.g. paying for the SN output or views/engagement.
 As a way to grow awareness and attract the worlds best creatives to SN89, the SN will first reward miners based on submissions engagement on the miner's own social media profiles.
 We will funnel traffic to infinitevibe.ai and tensorflix.ai - where a Beta list of organic tasks is being populated waiting for the SN reach quality output.